 If you are poaching the chicken, cover the chicken breast with cold water in a saucepan and bring to a boil.
 Reduce heat to a simmer and let cook until the chicken is no longer pink inside, approx. 20 minutes.
 You can also add salt, onion, and cilantro to the simmering water for a hint of additional flavor.
 Once cooked, set aside to cool and then shred using two forks.

-Saute a roughly chopped 1/2 onion and 3 whole, peeled garlic cloves in a dollop of oil.
+Saute a roughly chopped 1/2 onion and 3 whole, peeled garlic cloves in a dollop of oil over medium heat.

 Add the roasted tomatoes to the onions and garlic, along with 3 chipotles in adobo, 1 Tablespoon adobo sauce, 1/2 teaspoon cumin, 1/2 teaspoon Mexican oregano, 1 cup stock (or water), 1/2 teaspoon salt, and freshly ground black pepper.

 Let the mixture simmer for a few minutes and then add it to a blender.
 Blend well and return to the saucepan.
 Taste for seasoning. ( I added additional pinches of salt and oregano to this batch).
 Let simmer for 5-10 minutes on mediumish heat.

 Meanwhile, heat up 8-10 corn tortillas.
 I covered them with damp paper towels and nuked them for 60 seconds.